Course Status Notice – Not Scheduled

 Continuing Education Credits

-The most recent offering of Practical Food Microbiology was approved for the following credits from professional organizations.
+The most recent offering of Practical Food Microbiology was approved for 1.35 Rutgers CEUs as well as the following credits from professional organizations.
 We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.

 NJ Health Officers and Registered Environmental Health Specialists (HO/REHS): Rutgers University, NJAES, Office of Continuing Professional Education has been approved by the New Jersey Department of Health as a provider of NJ Public Health Continuing Education Contact Hours (CEs).
-Participants who complete this education program will be awarded 16.0 NJ Public Health Continuing Education Contact Hours (CEs).
+Participants who complete this course will be awarded 13.5 CEs.

 Certified Food Scientists: This program qualifies for Certified Food Scientist (CFS) recertification contact hours (CH).
 CFS Certificants may claim a maximum of 11.75 CH for their participation in this program.
 For more information, please visit www.ift.org/certification or email email@example.com.